devnarula/devnarula.github.io/content/Algorithms/Inverse Transform Sampling.md

 Ah!
 This was all I needed to confirm my suspicion.
 My function was not generating points uniformly.
 For some reason, there was a higher probability of points being generated towards the center of the circle which caused the WA.

+But why are my points not uniformly generated?
+The radius and the angle $\theta$ are both uniformly generated, so I would expect the points to follow a uniform distribution as well.